-Section on Human Rights Best Graduate Student Paper Award
+The Section on Sociology of Human Rights' Best Graduate Student Paper Award

-Section on Human Rights Gordon Hirabayashi Human Rights Book Award
+The Section on Sociology of Human Rights' Gordon Hirabayashi Human Rights Book Award

-2016: Holzer, Elizabeth.
-The Concerned Women of Budburam: Refugee Activists and Humanitarian Dilemmas.
-Cornell University Press.
+2016: Elizabeth Holzer, The Concerned Women of Budburam: Refugee Activists and Humanitarian Dilemmas.
+Ithaca: Cornell University Press.

 2015: Christopher N. J. Roberts, The Contentious History of the International Bill of Human Rights.
-New York, NY: Cambridge University Press.
+New York: Cambridge University Press.

-2014: Yuksel Sezgin, Syracuse University, Human Rights Under State-Enforced Religious Family Laws in Israel, Egypt, and India (Cambridge University Press, 2013).
+2014: Yuksel Sezgin, Syracuse University, Human Rights Under State-Enforced Religious Family Laws in Israel, Egypt, and India.
+New York: Cambridge University Press, 2013.

-2013: Armaline, William T., Davita Silfen Glasberg, and Bandana Purkayastha, eds.
-Human Rights in Our Own Backyard: Injustice and Resistance in the United States.
-(University of Pennsylvania Press, 2011)
+2013: William T. Armaline, Davita Silfen Glasberg, and Bandana Purkayastha, editors, Human Rights in Our Own Backyard: Injustice and Resistance in the United States.
+Philadelphia: University of Pennsylvania Press.
+2011.

-Section on Human Rights Best Scholarly Article Award
+The Section on the Sociology of Human Rights' Best Scholarly Article Award